 5 piezometers are built into the Salcher landslide.
 3 are located along a longitudinal profile of the landslide, another is located along an upper transverse profile.
 Right next to the meteorological station, 3 TDR probes are installed at depths of 0.5, 1 and 2 m.
 They measure a volumetric water content every 5 minutes.

-The data on these sensors can be called up here in real time.
+The data on these sensors can be called up here in Monitoring

 Permanent Electrical resistivity tomography (ERT)

 There is also permanent geoelectrics (ERT) from the Federal Geological Institute (GBA) on the Salcher landslide.
 It is buried over the entire length of the landslide at a depth of approx. 30 cm and operates in automated mode.
 The GBA's GEOMON system is used here (Supper et al. 2014).
 The ERT was installed as part of the LAMOND project (Ottowitz et al. 2018) in autumn 2014.
 A measurement is made every three hours, whereby changes in the moisture conditions in the subsurface can be recorded.
 Figure 17 shows a representative example of an ERT measurement on the Salcher landslide.
 For more details see Ottowitz et al. 2018.